-This depression and anxiety treatment program is brought to you by Evolution Health Systems, a Research & Development firm dedicated to developing and supporting digital health interventions.
+This platform is brought to you by Evolution Health Systems, a Research & Development firm dedicated to developing and supporting digital health interventions.

 Our mission is to reduce stigma associated with addictions and mood and anxiety disorders, and to provide community-based access to interactive, personalized, evidence-based treatment.

 The theoretical constructs behind our technology are based on guidelines in cognitive behavioral therapy, the transtheoretical model, structured relapse prevention, motivational interviewing, normative feedback, and social cognitive theory.
 Since the original launch of our platform in 2000, it has undergone continual technical and content-based upgrades.
 These upgrades are based on advances in technology, and results of arms-length research analyzing outcomes with our focus on user engagement.